 We are proud to have developed projects that reach young people in over 35 countries and have access to networks that span across the globe.
 These include:

-In partnership with the Green Growth Global Institute (GGGI) and Student Energy, we will be launching Greenlab, a four-month global competition for youth to submit business proposals for solutions that positively impact the future of energy; water and sanitation; land-use and agriculture; and green city development.
+In partnership with the Green Growth Global Institute (GGGI) and Student Energy, we have launched Greenpreneur, a four-month global competition for youth to submit business proposals for solutions that positively impact the future of energy; water and sanitation; land-use and agriculture; and green city development.
 Our targets are 200 submissions, from a minimum of eight countries and four continents.
 The next stage of this project will seek to set incubators in two developed, and one developing nation, to support the winners of this competition accelerate their projects into viable climate solutions.

 At events and conferences around the world, YCL is launching the #PopUpLab Series, a physical and interactive space designed to engage, empower and connect youth to the mentorship and resources they require to transform their ideas into action.
 During 2018, we will host 7 events, in 4 countries, reaching approximately 10,000 people.

 YCL has partnered with the United Arab Emirates Ministry of Environment and Climate Change, the Seychelles Ministry of Environment, International Renewable Energy Agency (IRENA), and GGGI to provide youth from across the world an opportunity to work within their governments and IGOs to complete meaningful, concrete policy work to present at COP24.
 This program will also become platform to share best practices and network with youth worldwide, bridging the intergenerational gap nationally and internationally.